bernie-skipole/indipyclient/docs/source/usage/queclient.rst

     # if the Thermostat server is running elsewhere
     clientthread.start()

+    # The following code is synchronous and blocking

     # request an initial client snapshot
     txque.append((None, None,"snapshot"))
     print("Input a T for temperature, or Q for Quit")